MaidanchukIrina/AI-Based-Personalized-Skincare-System/README.md

-# AI-Based-Personalized-Skincare-System
+# 📌 AI-Based Personalized Skincare System
 Skincare personalization with data-driven insights
-# 📌 AI-Based Personalized Skincare System

 ## 🚀 Project Overview
 This project is an AI-driven personalized skincare recommendation system designed to: